microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     mapping: Record<Value, Value>;
 }

+// Warning: (ae-missing-release-tag) "RelationshipConstraint" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface RelationshipConstraint {
+    accepts: Profile[];
+    description?: string;
+    multi?: boolean;
+    rel: string;
+    title?: string;
+}

 // Warning: (ae-missing-release-tag) "RenameArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type RenameArgs = InputColumnRecordArgs;

+// Warning: (ae-missing-release-tag) "ResourceRelationship" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface ResourceRelationship {
+    rel: string;
+    source: string | ResourceSchema;
+}

 // Warning: (ae-missing-release-tag) "ResourceSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //